iridescent7/csgo_internal/README.md

 The cheat itself works around this lifecycle:

 1. Firstly the cheat is injected to the game process (csgo.exe) with whichever dll injection method (loadlibrary, manual map, etc)
-2. The cheat will initialize itself, look for signatures for internal game functions, bind internal source engine interfaces and other stuff like netvars for object struct offsets.
+2. The cheat will initialize itself, look for signatures for internal game functions, bind internal source engine interfaces and do other stuff like looking up netvars for object struct offsets.
 3. Then the cheat hooks various game functions that are called either every frame or game ticks, the cheat will run inside these.
 4. After hooking these, when the player joins a game, these functions are called and the cheat runs various things, like draw the ESP / menu in D3D EndScene, run aimbot in CreateMove, and many more.
 5. The cheat is unloaded upon exit, it could be made to unload itself upon request but i didnt feel it was necessary for a learning project at that time.